UniversalAptronym/Locus-Server/Nextcloud Troubleshooting.md

-The Nextcloud folder route for the standard image / for BigBearCasaOS is Root/Data/AppData/big-bear-nextcloud.
-This should be substituted for all examples of ... below unless you have a custom installation.
+The Nextcloud folder route for BigBearCasaOS is Root/Data/AppData/big-bear-nextcloud.
+This should be substituted for all examples of "..." below unless you have a custom installation.

 ## __Problems with File Syncing__